pola-rs/polars/docs/user-guide/transformations/concatenation.md

 ## Diagonal concatenation - getting longer, wider and `null`ier

-In a diagonal concatenation you combine all of the row and columns from a list of `DataFrames` into a single longer and/or wider `DataFrame`.
+In a diagonal concatenation you combine all of the rows and columns from a list of `DataFrames` into a single longer and/or wider `DataFrame`.

 {{code_block('user-guide/transformations/concatenation','cross',['concat'])}}